All children in Scotland have the right to be protected from abuse or neglect.

-We are ensuring that effective child protection procedures are in place wherever there is a likelihood or risk of a child coming to significant harm.
+We work to ensure that effective protection procedures are in place wherever there is a risk of a child coming to harm.

 Actions